uzairs/Restful-API-Using-Passport-to-Protect-the-Restful-api-With-OAuth2/readme.md

-#  Laravel and the most challenging features for an actual RESTful API using Laravel
+#  Laravel is the most challenging features for an actual RESTful API using Laravel